Fragnet Review

 Feature Gaps to Note

-Two items in our matrix are absent:
+One item in our matrix is absent:

 No custom JAR support.
 For Minecraft, this eliminates custom Paper/Purpur builds and non-standard server software.
 Fragnet's Minecraft offering works for vanilla and the major pre-configured options but isn't set up for hand-selected JAR files.